 Die-in-a-Day Scavenger Hunt

-Led by the Department of Energy's Oak Ridge National Laboratory (ORNL), the Die-in-a-Day Scavenger Hunt will take visitors through the process of creating an additively manufactured-die, from design and prototype production to final inspection, in one day.
+Led by the Department of Energy's Oak Ridge National Laboratory (ORNL), the Die-in-a-Day Scavenger Hunt took visitors through the process of creating an additively manufactured-die, from design and prototype production to final inspection, in one day.
 Dies include a motorcycle cover, a valve cover, a plate, a business card holder and a bike stem.

 - Step 1: 3D print the dies